VoxelForge/VoxelForge/API.md

 You probably want to do this in the `minetest.register_on_joinplayer`.

-### `hud.hudtables[identifier].add_all(player, start_value, start_max)`
+### `hud.init_hudbar(player, identifier, start_value, start_max)`
-This function activates and displays
+This function initialzed and activates a previously registered HUD bar and assigns it to a certain client.
+This has only to be done once per player and after that, you can change the values using `hud.change_hudbar`.

-However, if `start_hide` was set to `true` for the HUD bar, the HUD bar will initially be hidden, but the HUD elements are still sent to the client.
+However, if `start_hide` was set to `true` for the HUD bar (in `hud.register_hudbar`), the HUD bar will initially be hidden, but the HUD elements are still sent to the client.
+Otherwise, the HUD bar will be initially be shown to the player.

-You have to replace `identifier` with the identifier string you have specified previously, i.e. use `hud.hudtables["example"].add_all` if your identifier string is `"example"`.
-The identifier specifies the type of HUD bar you want to display.

-This is admittedly a rather odd function call and will likely to be changed.

 #### Parameters
 * `player`: `ObjectRef` of the player to which the new HUD bar should be displayed to.
+* `identifier`: The identifier of the HUD bar type, as specified in `hud.register_hudbar`.
 * `start_value`: The initial current value of the HUD bar.
 This is optional, `default_start_value` of the registration function will be used, if this is `nil`.
 * `start_max`: The initial maximum value of the HUD bar.
 This is optional, `default_start_max` of the registration function will be used, if this is `nil`